 The use of electronic devices and other technology at school is a privilege, not a right.
 Students are prohibited from using electronic devices, except as provided herein.
-An electronic device includes, but is not limited to, the following: cell phone, smartphone, audio or video recording device, personal digital assistant (PDA), ipod©, ipad©, laptop computer, tablet computer or other similar electronic device.
+An electronic device includes, but is not limited to, the following: cell phone, smartphone, audio or video recording device, personal digital assistant (PDA), ipod©, ipad©, laptop computer, tablet computer, headphones, ear pods, or other similar electronic device.

 Pocket pagers and other paging devices are not allowed on school property at any time, except with the express permission of the building principal.

-During instructional time, electronic devices must be kept powered-off and out-of-sight unless: (a) permission is granted by an administrator, teacher or school staff member for the student to use the electronic device. (b) use of the device is provided in a student's individualized education program (IEP); or (c) it is needed in an emergency that threatens the safety of students, staff, or other individuals.
+During instructional time, electronic devices must be kept out-of-sight unless and not heard: (a) use of the device is provided in a student's individualized education program (IEP); or (b) it is needed in an emergency that threatens the safety of students, staff, or other individuals.

-Students are allowed to use electronic devices during non-instructional time, which is defined as before and after school and during the student's lunch period.
+Students are allowed to use electronic devices during non-instructional time, which is defined as before and after school and during the student's lunch period and passing period.